Chestnut Tree Cafe Home

 Irenaeus, the Bishop of Lyon in the second century, was concerned that the followers of Jesus were so fragmented, and that there were so many different perspectives and interpretations of Jesus' teachings.
 He concluded that, in order to unify the Church, only four gospels should be read and taught, since afterall, there were "four corners to the universe", and "four principal winds".
 Ireneaus coined the term "orthodox" ("straight thinking") to describe his interpretation of Jesus' teachings, and "heterodox" ("thinking otherwise") to describe Gnostic interpretations, which had a very different idea about who Jesus was and what he taught.

 In 325 AD, Roman Emporer Constantine called together several hundred quarreling Christian Bishops to attempt to resolve the theological controversy over the nature of God and Christ.
 This meeting was called the Council of Nicaea.
 One of the outcomes of this council was the adoption of a universal statement of Christian faith known as the Nicene Creed, which established the divinity of Jesus Christ.
-After being in session for an entire month, the council promulgated on June 19 the Nicene Creed Ammendments were made at the second Ecumenical Council in 381 AD.
+After being in session for an entire month, the council promulgated on June 19 the Nicene Creed.
+Ammendments were made at the second Ecumenical Council in 381 AD.
 The Council of Ephesus in 431 AD declared that the text of the Nicene Creed decreed at the First and Second Councils to be complete and forbade any additional changes (addition or deletion) to it.

 The new creed of the Church was enforced by the State.
 Church leaders who would not adopt the newly established doctrine were anathematized and excommunicated.
 Imperial edicts were ordered.
 In 367 AD, Athanasius, the Bishop of Alexandria, issued a decree banning all scriptures not explicitly approved by the central church authorities.
 All books that conflicted with the newly established doctrine were burned.
 Concealment of such books was punishable by death.
 Constantine's motive behind the creation of the Nicene Creed was to solidify his political position.
 He thus sought to unite society under Christianity by making it the state religion.
-He believed that the "one God, one religion" mentality would consolidate his claim of "one Empire, one Emperor".
+He believed that the "one God, one religion"mentality would consolidate his claim of "one Empire, one Emperor".
 Christianity became well established in Rome under the Emperor Theodosius (378-395 CE).
 The worship of the old pagan gods was prohibited.
 Thus we see organized religion being used as a political tool, as it still is today.
 Christians who refused to accept the Nicene Creed founded at the Council of Nicaea were banished or otherwise silenced.
 Constantine, who later murdered his wife Fausta and son Crispus, put off being baptized until he was on his deathbed, thinking this would ensure that all his sins would be purged just before he died, guaranteeing his place in heaven.

-through the middle ages and the modern era, and even maintains alot of power to this day, since the banished gospels were just that - banished.
-They were largely unknown.
+The Nicene Creed remained a very powerful force through the middle ages and the modern era, and even maintains alot of power to this day.
 But in 1945, Egyptian peasants discovered an urn while digging in a cave in the upper Nile Valley, near the town of Nag Hammadi.
 The urn contained 52 texts which have proved to be a treasure trove for scholars and historians, as it contained many of the banned Gnostic gospels but not a single copy of a gospel now in the New Testament canon.
 These writings, which were read alongside the writings now in the New Testament canon by early Christians, show Jesus in a very different light than what we are accustomed to from reading the Bible.
 These manuscripts reflect the reality of a highly fractured church whose various factions had radically different ideas about who Jesus was.
 In the Gospel of Thomas for example, Jesus is not portrayed as divinity as he is in the New Testament.
 Jesus tells Thomas that they have both received their being from the same source.
 And for Gnostics, self-awareness is of utmost importance.
 Indeed for them, self-awareness is knowledge of God.
 The Gnostics emphasize spiritual awareness, looking inward for answers, free- thought, etc...
 In the Gospel of Thomas, Jesus says,

 "Let him who seeks continue seeking until he finds.
 When he finds, her will become troubled.
 When he becomes troubled, he will be astonished, and he will rule over the all." ...